Information for Complainants and Subjects

 The OEIG may refer matters to another agency when it appears that the allegations may be more appropriately addressed by that agency.
 In some instances, when the OEIG refers the matter to another agency, the OEIG requests that the agency review the allegations and respond to the OEIG about these allegations.
 The OEIG then reviews these agency responses to determine whether the agency adequately addressed the allegations or whether the OEIG should subsequently open an investigation.
 The OEIG may also refer a criminal matter to the Illinois State Police or other appropriate law enforcement authority.

 The OEIG also has discretion to decline to investigate.
-For example, the OEIG is limited to investigating misconduct that occurred within one year of the submission of the complaint, 5 ILCS 430/20-20(1), and is also limited to investigating individuals or entities within its jurisdiction.
+For example, the OEIG may not initiate an investigation more than one year after the most recent act of the alleged violation or series of alleged violations except where there is reasonable cause to believe fraudulent concealment has occurred.
+5 ILCS 430/20-20(1).
+The OEIG is also limited to investigating individuals or entities within its jurisdiction.
 Thus, if the OEIG is without authority to investigate, the OEIG may decline to open the case.

 General Overview of the Investigation Process